cancerberoSgx/mujer/README.md

 // in node.js I could save it to a file writeFileSync('test2_simplified.svg', output)

-// in the browser I could render in the ducument: document.getElementById('svg-container').innerHTML = output
+// in the browser I could render in the document: document.getElementById('svg-container').innerHTML = output
 ```